 If you have made your home into a peaceful haven during these difficult times, congrats!
 That will help you enjoy whatever is ahead as much as possible.
 If not, let me give you a few tips to get you started.

 The key to enjoying life at home is by creating different “experiences” in different areas of your home.
-It is so depressing to only have one place to go.
-It happens often that the living room is the only place to sit in a comfy seat.
-This comfy seat is usually pointed at the TV, making you feel like if you’re sitting, you should also have the TV on because otherwise you’re not getting the full sitting experience.
-This works for awhile.
+It is so depressing only to have one place to go.
+It often happens that the living room is the only place to sit in a comfy seat.
+This comfy seat is usually pointed at the TV, making you feel like if you’re sitting, you should also have the TV on because otherwise, you’re not getting the whole sitting experience.
+This works for a while.
 Then you realize all you do is park yourself in one place and stare at the TV anytime you want to sit down.
-Depression and despair are sure to follow, not just because of the content of the news, but because this habit effectually turns your beautiful home into a one-bedroom apartment.
+Depression and despair are sure to follow, not just because of the news content but because this habit effectually turns your beautiful home into a one-bedroom apartment.
 If you wanted to live in one room and sleep in another, why have an entire house?
 If you have an entire house, why not get your money’s worth?

 Think about what you like to do at different times of day and be creative about where you could do that.
 Do you have a sunny window in the morning?
 Create a coffee nook there that reminds you of your favorite coffee shop.
 Do you like to have a cozy nook to read in?
 Find a spot and move a comfy chair and a lamp there.
 Add a side table so you can put down a drink.

 The idea is to make it, so every one of your daily activities has something to enjoy about it.
 Make it so you’re not reading morning news in the same spot as you’re eating evening pizza.
 Work at home?
 Create a workspace in a part of your home that you might actually enjoy.
 If there isn’t a space you already enjoy, create one with a new desk/seating arrangement carved out from an existing space.
 Be creative.
 There’s no reason not to use every square inch of your home to create usable spaces.